What The Senate’s Sweeping Tax Package Means for Startups

 How does the bill change reporting requirements for startups and the people who work for them?

-Most startups have high — and varying — labor demands, especially in their early growth phase, but are oftentimes unable to bring on full time employees.
+Most startups have high—and varying—labor demands, especially in their early growth phase, but are oftentimes unable to bring on full time employees.
 Therefore, much of the work at this stage is done by contributions from a diverse part time team, usually paid as independent contractors.
-The Senate’s version of the OBBBA raises the minimum reporting requirement to $2,000 from $600.
+The OBBBA raises the minimum reporting requirement to $2,000 from $600.
 While this change may seem small, it does lessen the reporting burden on founders that are piecemealing together their labor force and is an attempt to be more aligned with current labor market realities.

 What happens next?

-The President has made it clear that passage of the One Big Beautiful Bill Act is a top priority and made it clear that he expects the bill to be passed and in front of him by July 4th (an ambitious deadline, especially considering the slim majority Republicans have in both the House and Senate).
-There has been heated contention within the Republican Party over the bill’s proposed cuts to Medicaid and the state-and-local tax (SALT) deduction.
-As startups continue to operate in an uncertain economic environment, policymakers should consider the vital role that the tax environment plays in their success.
+The President made it clear that the One Big Beautiful Bill Act was a top priority and expected that the bill would be passed and in front of him by July 4th.
+Even at the outset this was an ambitious deadline given the slim majority Republicans have in both the House and Senate.
+As the reconciliation process got underway the deadline seemed even less likely given the contention within the Republican Party over the bill’s cuts to Medicaid and the state-and-local tax (SALT) deduction.

 Engine is a non-profit technology policy, research, and advocacy organization that bridges the gap between policymakers and startups.
 Engine works with government and a community of thousands of high-technology, growth-oriented startups across the nation to support the development of technology entrepreneurship through economic research, policy analysis, and advocacy on local and national issues.